 of the 19th century.

-Wells, Fargo & Company was founded on March 18, 1852, and opened its first office in San Francisco in July, 1852.
+Wells, Fargo & Co. was founded March 18, 1852, and opened its first office in San Francisco in July 1852.
 After the financial Panic of 1855, the company expanded

 rapidly and by 1866 was the West's leading agent for business, communications, and transportation.
 They operated the Overland mail route from the Missouri River to the Pacific